flutter/website/src/content/get-started/fwe/layout.md

 Each child of `Row` or `Column` can be rows and columns themselves, combining to make a complex layout.
-F or example, you could add labels to each of the images in the example above using Columns.
+For example, you could add labels to each of the images in the example above using columns.

 {% render docs/code-and-image.md,